Feyerabend/bb/workbook/projects/ch02/vmo/VMO.md

 This code extends the previous with a practical example of converting temperatures between Celsius and Farenheit.
 In other respects it very much works in the same way.

-Reviewing the pseudocode, one may notice (or imaginge) similarities to early object-oriented languages like Simula,[^simula] though it remains highly restricted in too many aspects.
+Reviewing the pseudocode, one may notice (or imaginge) similarities to early object-oriented languages like Simula,[^simula] though it remains both highly volatile and restricted in too many aspects.
 It is e.g. scary from an object-oriented view of encapsulation.
 The pseudocode also illustrates concepts regarding how closely a programming language can be designed to reflect a virtual machine.
 Abstraction doesn’t always need to align with machine code; instead, it can operate at various levels depending on factors such as practicality, performance, and overall usefulness.

 [^simula]: See https://en.wikipedia.org/wiki/Simula.